 The contents of this Prospectus are not to be considered as definitive legal, business or tax advice.
-Each Prospective Bondholder receiving a copy of this Prospectus acknowledges that he has not relied on the Joint Issue Managers, the Joint Lead Underwriters, or any person affiliated with the Joint Issue Managers and Joint Lead Underwriters, in his investigation of the accuracy of any information found in this Prospectus or in his investment decision.
+Each Prospective Bondholder receiving a copy of this Prospectus acknowledges that he has not relied on the Joint Issue Managers and Joint Lead Underwriters, or any person affiliated with the Joint Issue Managers and Joint Lead Underwriters, or any person affiliated with the Joint Issue Managers and Joint Lead Underwriters, or any person affiliated with the Joint Issue Managers and Joint Lead Underwriters, in his investigation of the accuracy of any information found in this Prospectus or in his investment decision.
 Prospective Bondholders should consult their own counsel, accountants, or other advisors as to legal, tax, business, financial, and related aspects of the purchase of the Fourth Tranche Bonds, among others.
 It bears emphasis that investing in the Fourth Tranche Bonds involves certain risks.
 It is best to refer again to the section on "Risk Factors and Other Considerations" on page 37 of this Prospectus for a discussion of certain considerations with respect to an investment in the Fourth Tranche Bonds.

-No person nor group of persons has been authorized by AboitizPower, the Joint Issue Managers, and the Joint Lead Underwriters, to give any information or to make any representation concerning AboitizPower or the Fourth Tranche Bonds other than as contained in this Prospectus and, if given or made, any such other information or representation should not be relied upon as having been authorized by AboitizPower or the Joint Issue Managers and the Joint Lead Underwriters.
+No person nor group of persons has been authorized by AboitizPower, the Joint Issue Managers and Joint Lead Underwriters, to give any information or to make any representation concerning AboitizPower or the Fourth Tranche Bonds other than as contained in this Prospectus and, if given or made, any such other information or representation should not be relied upon as having been authorized by AboitizPower or the Joint Issue Managers and Joint Lead Underwriters.